-Text and photos by Khrysta Imperial Rara
+Photos by Khrysta Imperial Rara

 Animal Scene Note: There are many reasons why we can’t help animals even when we really want to.
 Some of us live in places where animals are prohibited, or don’t have a lot of space at home.
 Even the most dedicated animal welfare worker will reach the point when he or she can no longer take in more animals, either because the work involved is threatening to intrude into one’s livelihood, or there are already too many animals being cared for.
 Or a family member or domestic partner may have an unfortunate allergy to the animal concerned.
 Whatever the reason, there is still a way to help, instead of just being an armchair activist, and Animal Scene invited University of the Philippines professor and radio personality Khrysta Imperial Rara to share tips for helping out the animals you can’t rescue.

 Taking a proactive stance to help animals in need is a fulfilling way to show your compassion.
 Why not reach out to that skinny dog which roams the streets for food, or that alley cat that’s in need of a bath but is always so sweet to strangers?

 There are many ways of showing love and concern for animals.
 You could just stay in your corner and say you love them… or you could go a step further by reaching out to them and encouraging other people to do the same.